GFZ/enpt/docs/tutorial.rst

 .. note::

-    The contents this zip-archive may change in future.
+    The contents of this zip-archive may change in future.

 Open QGIS_, start the EnMAP-Box_ and load the :file:`ENMAP*L1B*-SPECTRAL_IMAGE_VNIR.GEOTIFF` and